janzeteachesit/redefining-the-classroom/README.md

 # The Designed Classroom
 ## Re-framing Planning and Teaching as a Design Challenge

+> Documenting what I learn as I attempt to use Design Thinking, Agile and Lean methodologies, Blended Classroom and Social Constructivist paradigms, Project-Based Learning and Going Gradeless to design, iterate, teach and assess during the 2016–2017 school year.

 ### [\(Summary of\) What's Inside ](SUMMARY.md)

 ___